fp-tower/blog/content/2021-01-21-monocle-3-roadmap.md

 Therefore, in Monocle 3, we will deprecate all `composeX` methods in favor of a new overloaded `andThen` method.
 This change may cause regression in the type inference when composing:
 1. Optics with type parameters, e.g. `some[A]`.
 1. Optics coming from typeclasses such as `index` or `each`.
-However, most of these issues should be fixed by “shortcuts for popular optics” (see below) and Scala 3 which has a much better type inference algorithm.
+However, most of these issues should be fixed by "shortcuts for popular optics" (see below) and Scala 3 which has a much better type inference algorithm.

 ### 1.2 Shortcuts for popular optics [#978](https://github.com/optics-dev/Monocle/pull/978),
 *Planned for M1*